sr/git-wiki/README.markdown

 * DONE: include via http
 * DONE: recursive inclusion
 * DONE: mark included tasks in special way
+* TODO: switch recursion on or off
+* DONE: avoid endless recursion by saving a list of visited nodes
 * TODO: include a task list filtered by tagged value, e.g.  `TASKS context:home` should list all the tasks for the specified context.
 * DONE: allow optional asterisk in front of TODO
 * TODO: group included lists by project